loquemedalagana/image-insight/README.md

 ## 📈 Future Development Roadmap

-1. Complete API integration with cloud storage.
+1. Complete API integration with cloud storage solutions.
 2. Build a data management system using GraphQL.
-3. Add color analysis and preprocessing with WebGPU.
+3. Add color analysis and preprocessing using WebGPU.
-4. Develop a 3D output visualization system.
+4. Develop a system for 3D visualization of outputs.